jarad/jarad.github.com/resources/tenure.md

 Then it will be a simple matter of running a script to count the number of each type of paper.

 In addition to keeping your Dossier up to date, you should keep your CV up to date.
-If you have databases for various activities, you can use an Rscript to automatically include these in your CV.
-Then whenever something happens, e.g. a paper gets published, you up date the database and then rerun the script to update your CV.
+If you have databases for various activities, you can use an R script to automatically include these in your CV.
+Then whenever something happens, e.g. a paper gets published, you update the database and then rerun the script to update your CV.

 ### Annual review